Vietnamese Americans: Language

 According to the U.S. Census Bureau’s 2019 American Community Survey, approximately 1.5 million people aged five and older speak Vietnamese at home, making it the fifth most commonly spoken language in the U.S., after English, Spanish, Chinese, and Tagalog.

 Additionally, the survey indicates that 57% of Vietnamese speakers reported speaking English "less than very well."
 This percentage is higher than that of Spanish (39%) and Tagalog (30%) speakers, and comparable to Chinese speakers (52%).

 English proficiency varies significantly between U.S.-born and foreign-born Vietnamese Americans.
 While 90% of U.S.-born Vietnamese Americans are fluent in English, only 35% of the foreign-born counterparts report the same level of proficiency.

-Linguistic differences

-English relies on tonal inflection sparingly, primarily to convey questions, whereas Vietnamese is a tonal language in which the tone of a word determines its meaning.
-For example, the syllable ma can have different meanings depending on its tone, as marked by diacritics: